lubieowoce/gutenberg-multi-edit/README.md

 **Edit multiple Gutenberg blocks at once!**

-This plugin is currently in alpha stage, expect it to crash and fail in weird ways.
+This plugin is currently in alpha stage.
+Most things should work fine, but they might also crash and fail in weird ways.
 Feedback and contributions welcome!

 *(some stuff changed since i made the gifs, but re-recording them is a hassle)*